 You can go to this monastery by bus or car.
 You can admire the fine buildings and the flowers and the tranquillity of the place.
 We met priest Spiros and he dedicated a few minutes to explain to us the story of this beautiful monastery.

-Tip: St. Panteleimon is the Patron Saint of Tilos and St. Panteleimon Day is celebrated on the 27th of July each year!
-It takes place at the Monastery of St. Panteleimon and it is by far the biggest and most celebrated festival in Tilos island, with traditional food, local music and dancing that begins on July 26 and lasts two days!!
+Tip: St. Panteleimon is the Patron Saint of Tilos and St. Panteleimon Day is celebrated on the 27th of July each year.
+It takes place at the Monastery of St. Panteleimon and it is by far the biggest and most celebrated festival on Tilos island, with traditional food, local music and dancing that begins on July 26 and lasts two days.

 #Visit the Museum of Dwarf Elephants!